-The official data of farmland transactions in first half of 2019 are online available.
+The official data of farmland transactions in 2019 are online available.
 The records refer to transactions that were presented to the Institute of Colonization.
 These are transactions for plots of more than 500 hectares and CONEAT 100 or more.

 – a cattle farming operation in Cerro Largo of 6.561 hectares at 1.800 USD per hectare,

 – a cattle farm in San José of 5.779 hectares for 3.200 USD per hectare,

 – a top crop farm in Rio Negro of 3.500 hectares for 6.800 USD per hectare, or

 – a forestry plantation with cattle in Cerro Largo of 15.196 hectares for 6.106 USD.

 It can be deduced from the full list of transactions that average prices are:

 – cattle land 1.500 to 3.500 USD per hectare

 – forestry land 3.000 USD per hectare for non-planted area up to 6.00 for planted forest

 – mix of crop, timber and cattle land 3.500 to 5.000 USD per hectare